ashleychontos/pySYD/docs/glossary.rst

 .. glossary::

-    PS
-    power spectrum
-        where :math:`W` is a constant (frequency-independent) noise term, primarily due to photon noise. :math:`B` and :math:`G` correspond to the background and Gaussian-like power excess components, respectively.
-Finally, :math:`R` corresponds to the response function, or the attenuation of signals due to time-averaged observations.

-    radial order
-        in asteroseismology, the radial order (:math:`n`) is the number of nodes from the surface to the center of the star.
-        For solar-like oscillators, modes are typically characterized by high radial orders and low spherical degree.
-By definition, modes of the same spherical degree and consecutive radial orders are separated by :term:`dnu`.

-    response function
-        :math:`R(\nu)`

     scaling relations
         empirical relations for fundamental stellar properties that are scaled with respect to the Sun, since it is the star